2 Years

 Dad,

 I sat down to write about what these past couple years have been like as I find that writing is freeing.
 I stared at a blinking cursor for awhile and decided I would just write to you.
 I find myself talking to you at times anyway.
-I’m not sure if that’s even how this works, but on beautiful days I’ll find myself saying that I hope you’re having a good day.
+I’m not sure if that’s even how things work, but on beautiful days I’ll find myself saying that I hope you’re having a good day.
 On your birthday, Doug raised his ice cream cone to the sky and said, “Happy Birthday Dad.”
 I think we just like talking to you even if we aren’t sure you can hear it.

 Over the past couple years I have spent a lot of time trying to envision what heaven is like.
 I think when you love someone and they’re not with you, you want to know where they are and what it looks like.
 My earthly self still can’t comprehend, but I’m comforted to know that whatever my small mind can imagine pales in comparison to the glory of the real thing.